 • Telephone calls on the weekend

-- 3 weeks of vacation in both years
+- 3 weeks of vacation per year, plus 7 personal days

-- Global Health Track available as an option for 2nd Year
+- Specialized Tracks available as an option for second year

 Optional Third Year

 - Continue research pursuits